The Emperor Norton Trust

 THE TUNNEL’S CURRENT NAME IS UNOFFICIAL AND PURELY DESCRIPTIVE — THE NAME IS NOT PERCEIVED AS BEING ESPECIALLY MEANINGFUL.

-This happy situation makes it easier to introduce the "Emperor Norton Tunnel" idea to the public in a completely positive light: as adding something new to the San Francisco mindscape and memory map without taking something else away.
+This happy situation makes it easier to introduce the "Emperor Norton Tunnel" idea to the public in a completely positive light: as adding something new to the Bay Area mindscape and memory map without taking something else away.

 And, it means that supporters of an "Emperor Norton Tunnel" proposal would not be cast as taking sides — or as being competitors — in a “renaming” contest.